-Our results of operations, financial condition and cash flows could be materially and adversely affected if a substantial number of purchasers of such notes seek to exercise rescission rights, or if we are assessed substantial penalties by regulatory authorities.
+Our results of operations, financial condition and cash flows could be materially and adversely affected if a substantial number of purchasers of such notes were to successfully assert rescission rights or if we were to be assessed substantial penalties by regulatory authorities.
 The exercise of rescission rights would not have any direct material effect on our results of operations, as any rescission of sales of such notes would involve simultaneous and approximately equal reductions in our assets and our liabilities.
-However, if holders of sufficient amounts of such notes were to demand rescission, the adverse effect on our liquidity could be material, which could in turn impair our ability to conduct our business as otherwise planned.
-In such event, our ability to perform our o bligations under the renewable unsecured subordinated notes, including those offered by this Prospectus, could also be materially and adversely affected.
+However, if holders of sufficient amounts of such notes were to demand rescission and to prevail in that demand, the adverse effect on our liquidity could be material, which could in turn impair our ability to conduct our business as otherwise plann ed.
+In such event, our ability to perform our obligations under the renewable unsecured subordinated notes, including those offered by this Prospectus, could also be materially and adversely affected.